Random entire functions from random polynomials with real zeros: Convergence to Laguerre-P o lya entire functions

 We endow $\mathcal{LP}$ with the topology of uniform convergence on compact sets in $\mathbb{C}$. \end{defn}

 This is the class of functions $f$ arising as uniform on compact sets limits of polynomials with only real zeros, subject to the constraint $f(0)=1$, see \cite{Widder,TotalPositivity}.
 This fact is the original result of Laguerre \cite{Laguerre} (who considered the case of only positive zeros) and P\'{o}lya \cite{PolyaOriginal} (who considered the general case).
-The standard parametrisation of Laguerre-P\'{o}lya functions in the literature is slightly different.
+The standard parametrisation of Laguerre-P\'{o}lya functions in the literature is slightly different (and normally the constraint $f(0)=1$ is not imposed, allowing in particular for $z=0$ to correspond to a zero).
 It is given in terms of the roots $\{c_i\}$ of the function instead of their reciprocals and there is no positive and negative splitting.
-We chose this convention (which is equivalent) to be consistent with previous random matrix theory works.
+We chose this convention (which is equivalent, subject to $f(0)=1$ of course) to be consistent with previous random matrix theory works.
 These functions are also very closely related to the subject of total positivity \cite{TotalPositivity}.
 In particular, functions in $\mathcal{LP}$ (except $e^{-\gamma_1 z}$) are exactly the ones appearing as reciprocals of Laplace transforms of P\'{o}lya frequency functions, see \cite{TotalPositivity}.
 Moreover, they (more precisely the subclass considered by Laguerre) give a transcendental characterisation of so-called multiplier sequences, see \cite{PolyaSchur} and \cite{BorceaBranden} for a vast generalisation.

 We also have a nice combinatorial power series expansion of $\mathsf{E}_{\omega}$.
 Consider the modified power sums associated to $\omega\in \Omega$ (or equivalently $\hat{\Omega}$):

 Then, by computing the derivatives of the entire function $\mathsf{E}_\omega$, or alternatively using the Newton identities for polynomials and making use of the uniform limit in Proposition \ref{ConvergenceProp}, we get the power series expansion: